 - Allowing for greater flexibility in how nonprofits render services for new and existing contracts given the global pandemic and constantly shifting demands;

-- Committing to improve the contracting system so it is fast, fair and flexible; and
+- Committing to improving the contracting system so it is fast, fair and flexible; and

 - Ensuring that all future contracts are paid in full and on time

-Philanthropy New York and its members are committed to supporting the work of our nonprofit partners and asks that government take action to ensure adequate and full funding for the nonprofit sector.
+Philanthropy New York and its members are committed to supporting the work of our nonprofit partners and ask that government take action to ensure adequate and full funding for the nonprofit sector.

 Approved by the Public Policy Committee June 25, 2020